 Personal bankruptcy is a scary prospect.
-While it’s normal to feel alone, the statistics show that thousands of Canadians are qualifying for bankruptcy protection and going through with the process of declaring themselves bankrupt.
+While it’s normal to feel alone, the statistics show that thousands of Canadians are qualifying for bankruptcy protection and going through the process of declaring themselves bankrupt.
 The data is mixed, but there are some encouraging signs of progress.

 Overall Bankruptcy Trends

 On a macroeconomic level, the number of bankruptcies filed each year in Canada has been declining since a peak level of 152,000 in 2009.
-Improving worldwide economic conditions are probably the most significant reasons for the shift.
-However, one should not underestimate the impact that consumer education has on lowering of the bankruptcy rate.
+Improving worldwide economic conditions is probably the most significant reason for the shift.
+However, one should not underestimate the impact that consumer education has on lowering the bankruptcy rate.
 Studies show that many people who qualify for bankruptcy are instead choosing to file a consumer proposal after learning about it as a debt relief option.
 That is good news for the overall economy because the impact on one’s credit is not as severe in a consumer proposal, and people can get out of debt and start borrowing and spending again much sooner with a consumer proposal than they can with bankruptcy.
 In this, we see one of the major advantages of the consumer proposal over bankruptcy protection.

 Specific Year-over-Year Data

 (Per 1,000 Population Aged 18 Years and Older)